Austrian euro coins

 Austrian euro coins have a unique design for each denomination, with a common theme for each of the three series of coins.
 The minor coins feature Austrian flowers, the middle coins examples of architecture from Austria's capital, Vienna, and the two major coins famous Austrians.
 All designs are by the hand of Josef Kaiser and also include the 12 stars of the EU, Flag of Austria and the year of imprint.

 Austrian euro design

 Prior to 2008, the old common side showing national borders was used, but from the 2008 coins use the new common side without borders.
 For images of the common side and a detailed description of the coins, see euro coins.
 Austria is the only country which uses the Latin alphabet and yet, repeats the denomination on the national side of the coins, thus not adhering to the rule.

 From 2017 (5 cent coins) and 2018 (2 and 1 cent coins) onwards, the design of the national side has been slightly altered, decreasing the thickness and increasing the amount of hatching representing the red fields of the Austrian flag.
+As of 2022 the designs of the remaining coins has been altered, decreasing the size of stars, changing the size of numerals and modifying the font used to spell "EURO CENT" / "EURO".